karkman/MMB-901_Metagenomics/Practicals/README.md

 Next we run the read-based taxonomic annotation for the donor samples.
 And later combine some ready-made output files to compare the recipients to the donor.
 We'll use [metaphlan4](https://github.com/biobakery/MetaPhlAn) for the read-based taxonomic annotation.
 Metaphlan uses marker genes to profile taxonomic compposition in metagenomic data.

 To make things run a bit faster, we will run metaphlan as an [array job](https://docs.csc.fi/computing/running/array-jobs/).
 In a nutshell, all jobs will be run in parallel as individual jobs.
 This is a handy way to do the same thing for several files that are independent.

+CSC uses SLURM job scheduling system for batch jobs.

 Use AI to prepare a batch job script for running metaphlan4 as an array job based on this information.
 Ask for a detailed description of the file content and the different options, so you understand what is going on.
 You will need to request 8 CPUs, 50G of memory and 100G of local scratch space.
 The maximum time for the job is 1 hour.